syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 #### HeaderCellTextSize

-The FontSize for the content of header cell in the GridColumncan be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
+The FontSize for the content of header cell in the GridColumn can be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~HeaderCellTextSize.html) property.
 The default font size of the header cells in SfDataGrid is 14.

 #### HeaderFont